MicrosoftDocs/azure-reference-other/studio-module-reference/errors/error-0021.md

 ms.topic: "reference"
 ms.assetid: 60822377-da7a-40b8-0021-d185d1509344
 caps.latest.revision: 11
-author: "jeannt"
+author: rastala
-ms.author: "jeannt"
+ms.author: roastala
-manager: "jhubbard"
+manager: cgronlun
 ---
 # Error 0021
  Exception occurs if number of rows in some of the datasets passed to the module is too small.